 - : char Signed 8-bits.
 A dereferenced :char pointer returns an character. - : unsigned-char Unsigned 8-bits.
-A dereferenced :unsigned-char pointer returns an character. - : byte Signed 8-bits.
-A dereferenced :byte pointer returns an integer. - : unsigned-byte Unsigned 8-bits.
-A dereferenced :unsigned-byte pointer returns an integer. - : short Signed 16-bits. - :unsigned-short Unsigned 16-bits. - :int Signed 32-bits. - :unsigned-int Unsigned 32-bits. - :long Signed 32 or 64 bit integer, depending upon the platform. - : unsigned-long Unsigned 32 or 64 bit integer, depending upon the platform. - :long-long Signed 64 bits integer for implementations that support this.
-If implementation does not support this, 'uffi:no-long-long is pushed on the <variable>cl:features</variable> list. - :unsigned-long-long Unsigned 64 bits integer for implementations that support this.
-If implementation does not support this, 'uffi:no-long-long is pushed on the <variable>cl:features</variable> list. - :float 32-bit floating point. - :double 64-bit floating point. - :cstring A NULL terminated string used for passing and returning characters strings with a C function. - : void The absence of a value.
+A dereferenced :unsigned-char pointer returns an character - : byte Signed 8-bits.
+A dereferenced :byte pointer returns an integer. - :unsigned-byte Unsigned 8-bits.
+A dereferenced :unsigned-byte pointer returns an integer. - :short Signed 16-bits. - :unsigned-short Unsigned 16-bits. - :int Signed 32-bits. - :unsigned-int Unsigned 32-bits. - :long Signed 32 or 64 bits, depending upon the platform. - :unsigned-long Unsigned 32 or 64 bits, depending upon the platform. - :float 32-bit floating point. - :double 64-bit floating point. - :cstring A NULL terminated string used for passing and returning characters strings with a C function. - : void The absence of a value.
 Used to indicate that a function does not return a value. - :pointer-void Points to a generic object. - Used to declare a pointer to an object def-constant - Binds a symbol to a constant.
-Macro

-'''

-def-constant name value &key export

-'''

-'''

-name A symbol that will be bound to the value.value An evaluated form that is bound the the name.export When T, the name is exported from the current package.
+Macro def-constant name value &key export name A symbol that will be bound to the value.value An evaluated form that is bound the the name.

+export When T, the name is exported from the current package.
 The default is NIL

-'''